welovemedia/ffmate-docs/docs/flags.md

     * `debug:http` – Logs every single API request that FFmate receives, including the HTTP method (GET, POST) and the path (e.g., /api/v1/tasks).
     * `debug:controller` – Logs the API endpoints (like /tasks, /presets) as they become active during startup.
 This is primarily for debugging the FFmate application itself.
 You generally won't need this unless you are modifying the source code.
     * `debug:websocket` –  Logs every time a client (like the Web UI) connects to or disconnects from the WebSocket server.
     * `debug:client` – Logs the "heartbeat" of the FFmate instance.
-It logs the unique name the instance is using and a confirmation message every 15 seconds that it's alive and connected to the database.
+It logs the unique name the instance is using and a confirmation message every 15 seconds that it's connected to the database.
     * `debug:ffmpeg` – Logs the real-time progress of an active FFmpeg job, showing details like frame number, FPS, bitrate, and speed.
     * `debug:task` –  Provides the most detailed, step-by-step view of the entire task processing system.
 It shows when the queue is checked for new jobs, when a task is picked up, and when its status changes.
 Turn this on when jobs seem to be "stuck" in the queue or are not being picked up as expected.
     * `debug:watchfolder` – Logs when a watchfolder is scanned, what files are found, and whether a file is ready to be processed.